jrajasombat/mlb_predictor/README.md

 - Apply grid search to find optimal parameters

 **Output**
-- Your team's winning probability
+- Your team's winning probability for a specific game

 </span>